-The following table describes the fields on the Banner tab.
+Use the data in the following table to use the Banner tab.

 Name Description

 BannerControl Specifies the banner to be displayed when you connect to a switch device using Telnet.
 Values include:

-static: uses a predefined static banner.
+• static: uses a predefined static banner.

-• custom: uses a custom banner.
+custom: uses a custom banner.

 disabled : prevents the display of any banner.

-Customizing CLI banner using EDM
+Customize CLI Banner using EDM